MyNameIsOka/plot_btc_data/README.md

 cd plot_btc_data
 ```

 3. Install dependencies with Poetry:

 ```
 poetry install
 ```

-This command will create a virtual environment and install all the necessary dependencies defined in pyproject.toml.
+This command will create a virtual environment and install all the necessary dependencies defined in `pyproject.toml`.

-Running the Application
+## Running the Application

-To run the application, use the following command:
+To launch the application, use the following command:

 ```
 poetry run python main.py
 ```

-This will launch the PySide6 GUI where you can interact with the application's features.
+This will open the PySide6 GUI, providing access to the application's features.

 ## Usage

-**Open CSV File**: Click the "Open CSV File" button to select a CSV file containing the data you wish to visualize.
+- **Open CSV File**: Click the "Open CSV File" button to select and load a CSV file.
-**Show Graph**: Displays a graph of the closing prices over time from the selected CSV file.
+- **Show Graph**: After loading a CSV file, click "Show Graph" to display a plot of the closing prices over time.
-**Show Average % Changes on Weekday**: Calculates and displays the average percentage changes of closing prices for each weekday.
+- **Show Average % Changes on Weekday**: Click this button to calculate and display a bar chart showing the average percentage changes of closing prices for each weekday within the selected date range.
+- **Show Heatmap per Day**: To view the heatmap visualization, click "Show heatmap per day".
+This displays a heatmap indicating the average percentage change for each day across the selected timeframe.
+Red indicates a negative change, while green represents a positive change.
+You can adjust the start and end dates to refine the analysis period for this visualization.

+Adjust the start and end dates by clicking on the respective input fields to refine your analysis for both the "Show Average % Changes on Weekday" and "Show Heatmap per Day" features.

+Enjoy exploring BTC data trends with this versatile tool!